 The Implementation Committee submitted to the Supreme Court an informal complaint process to address bias related conduct.
 Administrative Rule 44 establishing the informal complaint procedure was adopted effective March 1, 2001.
 Completed.

 B. JURY SERVICE

 1. There should be research on the effect of bias on jury functions.

-The Implementation Committee is monitoring the use of a jury exit questionnaire, which is being distributed and used at the request of the Jury Standards Committee.
+The Implementation Committee will continue to monitor the use of a jury exit questionnaire, which is being distributed and used at the request of the Jury Standards Committee.
+Completed.

 2. Revision of pattern jury instructions should be continued for gender inclusive language and ability to be particularized for gender of the party affected.

 Completed.
-However, the Pattern Jury Instruction Commission is continuing its ongoing review of instructions for improvements in these areas.
+The Pattern Jury Instruction Commission continues its ongoing review of instructions for improvements in these areas.

 3. All pattern jury instructions should be reviewed to determine whether they are clear enough or strong enough in prohibiting gender bias.

 4. As part of existing jury orientation procedures and materials, jurors should be instructed about the meaning and effect of gender bias in judicial proceedings and of the right of every litigant to bias-free consideration of his or her claims and defenses.